 - Be sure to get proof of insurance to keep with your records and in your vehicle as required by law.

 If you're considered a high-risk driver based on your record, it may be worthwhile to shop around for car insurance to find the best rates.
+If you’re having difficulty getting car insurance after a policy cancellation, contact your previous provider and clear up possible misunderstandings.
+Discuss whether it’s possible to have your policy reinstated.
 If insurance companies refuse to cover you, you may be able to purchase a residual market plan.

 5 Ways to Lower Car Insurance Costs After an Accident or Ticket

 While the cost of car insurance after an accident or ticket can hurt your wallet, you can take action to get a lower rate.

 Some car insurance companies view drivers with poor credit as riskier clients to insure.
 To compensate for that risk, providers will increase their rates.
 If you’re trying to lower your rate after a ticket or accident, work on improving your credit score.

 While this option might not be feasible right away, consider switching the type of car you drive.
 Some cars are more expensive to insure and can cause your rate to skyrocket even before an accident.
 If you can, shop around for a safer car that is less expensive to insure.

 Shop around with multiple providers

 There are no regulations on how insurance companies develop their algorithms to determine your rate.
 Therefore, the quotes you receive from different providers have been derived from different formulas.
 Compare quotes from more than one car insurance company if you are considering making a switch after an accident.

 Many car insurance providers also offer home insurance, so consider bundling your home and auto insurance for a lower rate.
 Some insurance providers will also give a discount if you insure more than one vehicle with them, so ask about your bundling options to catch a break.